 And then, of course, sriracha on the side, for those of us who can’t get enough spicy!

-These would be great as mini pizzas for entertaining or a weeknight dinner that uses leftover chicken.
+These would be great as mini pizzas for entertaining or a weeknight dinner that uses leftover chicken (rotisserie or grilled/BBQed).
+You just want to shred it or cut it very finely so the pizza doesn’t get too heavy or unevenly topped

 - 2 cups flour

-- 1 tsp extra virgin olive oil plus more
+- 1 teaspoon extra virgin olive oil plus more

 - 1 recipe pizza dough homemade or store bought

-- 1 tsp sriracha more for those who like it extra spicy
+- 1 teaspoon sriracha more for those who like it extra spicy

 - 1 cup shredded chicken